 All surveys conducted are statistically significant and, when necessary, represent a cross-section of demographics thanks to the vastly different community circles of both Australia’s Best City and ipData.
 To ensure complete responses, respondents are offered incentives through competitions and prizes.

 For more information regarding surveys, please contact us.

-The state with the highest number of trees is Queensland with 13,014,000 trees.
-The state with the lowest is the Australian Capital Territory with 2000 trees.
+The state with the highest number is New South Wales with 703.
+The state with the least is Tasmania with 16.